 This battery pack will provide roughly two hours of use on a full charge according to Apple, and is small enough to fit in the wearer's pocket.
 It'll connect to the headset via a cable, which is a tad unseemly by Apple’s usual design standards, but what this choice lacks in style it should make up for in comfort.

-If you buy a Vision Pro you'll find that your box lacks something needed for other VR headsets: controllers.
-That's because the Vision Pro relies solely on tracking your hand and eye movements, as well as voice inputs, to control its apps and experiences.
+If you buy a Vision Pro you'll find that your box lacks something needed for other VR headsets, at least at launch: controllers.
+That's because the Vision Pro relies on tracking your hand and eye movements, as well as voice inputs, to control its apps and experiences.
 It'll pick up these inputs using its array of 12 cameras, five sensors, and six microphones.